 - Beginning in the Fall 2012, all new students must earn a minimum of 120 semester credit hours, of which 40 credit hours must be in 300 or 400 (junior or senior) level courses, to meet the requirements for all baccalaureate degrees.

 - Students beginning prior to Fall 2012, must earn a minimum of 125 semester credit hours, of which 45 credit hours must be in 300 or 400 (junior or senior) level courses, to meet the requirements for all baccalaureate degrees.

 - Students are required to use a catalog of the year they enrolled or a subsequent catalog.
 Students may not graduate under the provisions of a catalog issued more than five years prior to the end of the semester in which they expect to complete their work, unless they have been in military service or have earned college credit in residence at Chadron during each calendar year since beginning the program of study.

 - For the Bachelor of Arts, Bachelor of Science or Bachelor of Applied Science degree, students must complete either (1) a comprehensive major of 48 to 57 credits, or (2) a subject major of 30 to 36 credits and a minor of 18 to 21 credits.
 Students not meeting these requirements may petition to graduate with an Interdisciplinary major.
 Contact the Dean of Curriculum and Graduate Studies for more information on the Interdisciplinary major.

-- Students who do not transfer in an Associate of Arts or Associate of Science degree must complete all 42 credits of Essential Studies courses as listed in the following section of the catalog.
+- Students who do not transfer in an Associate of Arts or Associate of Science degree must complete all 39 credits of Essential Studies courses as listed in the catalog.
 Transfer guides indicate courses from other institutions that may satisfy individual Essential Studies course requirements.
 Depending on the program of study, Essential Studies requirements may vary.
 Consult the Records Office, an academic advisor, or specific program information in this document for more information.